Maiya Crystalinskaya, singing star

 Maiya Crystalinskaya was a famous Soviet pop singer, Honored Artist of the RSFSR (1974).

-In 1950 Maiya graduated from school and entered the Moscow Aviation Institute.
+After school the girl entered the Moscow Aviation Institute.

 In 1960, she recorded Masha’s song for the movie Thirst and became popular in the Soviet Union.

-She sang such famous songs as Such eyes you have (U tebya takie glaza), Thank you stork (Spasibo aist), It’s raining in our city (V nashem gorode dozhd), August is coming (Skoro Avgust).
+You know, she sang many famous songs including Such Eyes You Have (U tebya takie glaza), Thank You Stork (Spasibo aist), It’s Raining In Our City (V nashem gorode dozhd), August Is Coming (Skoro Avgust).

 7 million copies of her record with the song Two Banks of the River (Dva berega) were sold.